yugeta/cympfh.github.io/paper/memo/sarcastic.md

 2. Where am I?
 (GPS device)
 3. Trees died for this book? (book)
 4. Be sure to save your purchase receipt (smart phone)
-5. AretheseiPodsdesignedtodieaftertwoyears?(music player)
+5. Are these iPods designed to die after two years? (music player)
 6. Great for insomniacs (book)
 7. All the features you want.
-Too bad they don't work!
+Too bad they don't work!  (smart phone)
-(smart phone)
 8. Great idea, now try again with a real product development team (e-reader)
 9. Defective by design (music player)